Congratulations! You’ve made it to the finish line.

 1. Attorney’s Fee

-The state of Rhode Island mandates the presence of an attorney at closing\.
-Sellers usually hire real estate attorneys to review the sales contract, especially when no real estate brokers are involved or there are any legal issues with the property.
+The state of Rhode Island mandates the presence of an attorney at closing.
+Sellers usually hire real estate attorneys to review important documents like the Rhode Island seller’s disclosure and the sales contract, especially when no real estate brokers are involved or there are any legal issues with the property.

 In most cases, the seller and buyer hire different attorneys to represent their best interests.
 However, if you and the buyer decide to hire the same attorney, the attorney fee will be split.